kormax/apple-enhanced-contactless-polling/README.md

   * DESFire in native mode and on card-level instead of app-level;
   * Passes without application ID (Mifare Plus in some cases).
 - Helps with conflict resolution when there are multiple passes with the same ISO7816 AID:
-  * Allows to differentiate between Gymkit and ISO18013 even though both use NDEF AID for BLE handover.
+  * Allows the device to differentiate between GymKit and ISO18013 even though both use NDEF AID for BLE handover.
-  * Resolves routing issues between access credentials from the same system manufacturer (HID, AssaAbloy, WaveLynx, Brivo, Kisi, etc.) even if they use the same AIDs and the underlying technology does not support subcredentials at a higher lever.
+  * Resolves routing issues between access credentials from the same system manufacturer (HID, AssaAbloy, WaveLynx, Brivo, Kisi, etc.) even if they use the same AIDs and the underlying technology does not support subcredentials at application level.
 - May serve as a form of NFC DRM, requiring reader manufacturers to pay licensing fees in order to be able to use this feature and provide a better experience for Apple users.

 <sub>ECP is also sometimes referred to as Enhanced Contactless Protocol.
 For explanation, look into [extras](#enhanced-contactless-protocol) section</sub>